VACP Recommends Shrouding of Badges for Stanley Police Officer Nick Winum

 The Virginia Association of Chiefs of Police recommends that all Virginia law enforcement officers shroud their badges in honor of Stanley Police Officer Dominic "Nick" J. Winum, 48, who was shot and killed Friday, February 26 while attempting to execute a traffic stop.

 Shrouding is recommended through the day of his funeral — Thursday, March 4.
-Arrangements are still being made at this time and will be posted here when available.

 Our thoughts and prayers are with Officer Winum's family, friends and fellow officers at this exceedingly difficult time.